-We are dependent on a finite number of certificated third-party aircraft operators to provide our services.
+We are dependent on a finite number of certificated third-party aircraft operators to primarily provide our services.
 In the event potential competitors establish cooperative or strategic relationships with third-party aircraft operators in the markets we serve, offer to pay third-party aircraft operators more attractive rates or guarantee a higher volume of flights than we offer, we may not have access to the necessary number of aircraft to achieve our planned growth.
 Though we have successfully incentivized our operators to add aircraft to support our growth in the past, there is no guarantee we will be able to continue doing so without incurring costs.
-Increased use of private aircraft since the outbreak of the COVID-19 pandemic has added competitive pressure for access to aircraft, which may make it more difficult or costly for third-party operators to expand to meet our needs.
 If our third-party aircraft operators are unable or unwilling to add aircraft, or are only able to do so at significantly increased expense, or otherwise do not have capacity or desire to support our growth, or we are unable to add new operators on reasonable terms, or at all, our business and results of operations could be adversely affected.
 As the urban air mobility market grows, we expect competition for third-party aircraft operators to increase.
 Further, we expect that as competition in the urban air mobility market grows, the use of exclusive contractual arrangements with third-party aircraft operators, sometimes requiring volume guarantees, may increase, as may the cost of securing their services.

-Transportation for the hearts, lungs and livers that make up the vast majority of our MediMobility Organ Transport product line is typically requested only hours before the required departure time.
-Our ability to successfully fulfill these requests is the primary metric by which MediMobility Organ Transport Customers evaluate our performance.
-The short turnaround times required in our MediMobility Organ Transport product line necessitate dedicated aircraft and crews.
-Historically, the combination of our Passenger and MediMobility Organ Transport demand has been enough to incentivize operators to provide dedicated aircraft and crews for this purpose, but there is no guarantee that will continue, particularly if demand for private aircraft continues to increase.
+Transportation for the hearts, lungs and livers that make up the vast majority of our Medical product line is typically requested only hours before therequired departure time.
+Our ability to successfully fulfill these requests is the primary metric by which Medical Customers evaluate our performance.
+The short turnaround times required in our Medical product line necessitate dedicated aircraft and crews.
+Historically, the combination of our Passenger and Medical demand has been enough to incentivize operators to provide dedicated aircraft and crews for this purpose, but there is no guarantee that will continue, particularly if demand for private aircraft continues to increase.
+As a result, we may need to own and/or operate aircraft in the future in order to maintain access to the number of aircraft required to support or growing business; ownership and operation of aircraft would result in additional risks.